Sample roll-out

 Strategy framing: pick count and the variance shape

 Keno is structurally similar to Mines in that the player chooses a variance shape (pick count and risk tier) without changing the expected value.
-The conditional-probability math is laid out in the conditional-probability framework; the Yeet-specific framing:
+The conditional-probability math is laid out in the related piece; the Yeet-specific framing:

 - Pick count changes variance, not EV: at a fixed per-tier RTP target, picking 1 number or picking 10 numbers gives the same expected value.
 The variance shape changes: fewer picks give frequent small payouts, more picks give rare large payouts.